wphackers/media-manager/Readme.md

 # Media Manager

-The lord of the media.
-A WordPress plugin to rule them all media.
+💍 The lord of the media. _A WordPress plugin to rule them all media._

 <img src="../assets/media-manager-editor-canvas-01.png?raw=true" width="600px" />